- RELATED TOPICS

 When "América Tropical" was in a planning stage to be presented to the public by 1995, Los Angeles Times art critic Christopher Knight compared the two works.
 With a "palette of pinks, yellows, greens and blues," he wrote, "Cornwell told a peaceful fairy tale of California's founding by Christian Spanish settlers."
 The passive "noble savage" welcoming settlers in Cornwell's literal reading of California history is a stark contrast to Siqueiros' Indian splayed on a cross.

 Still, Cornwell is as true to himself as Siqueiros was.
 "A picture had much better be interesting than accurate," Cornwell was once reported as saying in 1926.
 "It is what you have to say and how you say it that interests anyone."
-And the Central Library murals in the rotunda are a masterpiece of that thinking, and a document of a civic engagement that was an approved connection to California romantic history.
+And the Central Library murals in the rotunda are a masterpiece of that thought, and a document of civic engagement that was an approved romantic history.

-The "Four Great Eras of California History" not only marks 80 years of storytelling; it comes form the first great era of Los Angeles mural history.
+The "Four Great Eras of California History" not only marks 80 years of storytelling; it comes from the first great era of Los Angeles mural history.

 Top Photo: Murals in the Los Angeles Public Library Rotunda by Mark Esguerra.